IvanML19/timeTracker/README.md

 Last check to see if everything is working fine, is to go to '/status' endpoint for both environments.
 It should show 'status' => 'ok'.

+## Backend

+I focused the test on that part.
+I created a DDD approach with Bounded Contexts.
+You can have in the same repository multiples projects.
+In that case, I have created Backend and Frontend only.
+But both should go inside a folder called 'Web' if we create another app inside the apps folder.

+The apps folder is just handling the entrypoints to our application.
+The 'core' code is in ./src folder, separated by applications.
+Inside of any bounded contexts, you will see the modules of that context, and inside the modules, the three layers of the application.

+If the code is separated in that way, is super clear to look for any functionality/module or even extract them to create another bounded contexts if the feature requires it.

+## Frontend

+I developed the frontend with Bootstrap + jQuery frameworks.
+I know that this is very old school, but is the safe way for me to create a page.

+The main problem that I have faced here is the CORS.
+I am not used to prepare new environments from scratch (I am using Docker from 2 months ago) and the connection between them was always throwing that kind of error.

 ## Tests ⚙️

 ### End-to-end tests 🔩